Kaif10/Deplying-ML-model-on-heroku-demo/README.md

 xgboost
 scikit-learn
 pickle-mixin
-I did not add specific versions of all my libraries but feel free to do that.

 Runtime.txt
 Although not necessary, you can add a runtime.txt file if you wish to specify a specific python version.
 You can check which python version you're running by typing: